valeriosouza/back-to-the-future/readme.txt

 == Frequently Asked Questions ==

-= How to show future/schedules post? =
+= How to show future/schedules post in theme? =

 On your template, just simply add the string 'post_status=future' to your WP_Query